 The southeast corner of Tennessee has all the makings of a successful retreat: mountains, water, sunshine and quiet.
 The climate here is warm in the spring and fall and hot in the summer, with more than enough rainfall to keep things green and lush.
 Birdsong tends to fill the forest and long, seductive tendrils of fog are coaxed out of the trees by the morning sun.
 In short, it’s a lush, happy paradise.

 In terms of corporate retreats, this translates to more time spent outdoors and a jubilant effect on the spirit.
-It is an easy climate to enjoy and is rarely disagreeable — save for the afternoon heat, which is as easy to cure as jumping into the crystal clear waters of the Ocoee River.
+It is an beautiful climate to enjoy and is rarely disagreeable — save for the afternoon heat, which is as easy to cure as jumping into the crystal clear waters of the Ocoee River.

 The Ocoee River flows in a northwesterly direction and contains some of the most spectacular rapids on the east coast.
 At Raft1, this river is a central point for activities and serves as a launchpad for many of our corporate retreats.